bigandy/mono/apps/t3/README.md

 - [x] Save all available data from Strava to the DB.
 In the short-term this can be 100 activities or similar
 - [ ] Have ability to regularly sync this data to the DB.
 Every 4 hours or so?
-- [ ] Have ability to press a button to sync the data
+- [x] Have ability to press a button to sync the data

 ### Update Strava activities from this app

 #### Single Activity

+- [x] create page for viewing single activity
+- [x] editing state where inputs are editable, with save button
-- [ ] edit one activity in Strava (editable fields should only be name/comments/type)
+- [x] edit one activity (editable fields should only be name/type at this stage)
+- [ ] editing this activity updates the activity on Strava
-- [ ] editing this one activity should also update the local DB (should it be DB first or Strava API first?)
+- [ ] editing this one activity should also update the local DB
 - [ ] optimistic update so the UI feels super quick
 - [ ] on success show success toast
 - [ ] if error, show error toast, and roll back the UI change